microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Variables.md

 - `Contains` - The field value must contain at least one of the strings.
 - `EndsWith` - The field value must match at least one suffix.
+- `FileHeader` - The file must contain a comment header.
+- `FilePath` - The file path must exist.
+- `Greater` - The field value must be greater.
+- `GreaterOrEqual` - The field value must be greater or equal to.
 - `HasDefaultValue` - The object should not have the field or the field value is set to the default value.
-- `HasField` - Asserts that the object must have the specified field.
+- `HasField` - The object must have any of the specified fields.
+- `HasFields` - The object must have all of the specified fields.
-- `HasFieldValue` - Asserts that the object must have the specified field and that field is not empty.
+- `HasFieldValue` - The object must have the specified field and that field is not empty.
+- `HasJsonSchema` - The object must reference a JSON schema with the `$schema` field.
+- `In` - The field value must be included in the set.
+- `IsArray` - The field value must be an array.
+- `IsBoolean` - The field value must be a boolean.
+- `IsInteger` - The field value must be an integer.
+- `IsLower` - The field value must include only lowercase characters.
+- `IsNumeric` - The field value must be a numeric type.
+- `IsString` - The field value must be a string.
+- `IsUpper` - The field value must include only uppercase characters.
-- `JsonSchema` - Asserts that the object must validate successfully against a JSON schema.
+- `JsonSchema` - The object must validate successfully against a JSON schema.
+- `Less` - The field value must be less.
+- `LessOrEqual` - The field value must be less or equal to.
+- `Match` - The field value matches a regular expression pattern.
+- `NotIn` - The field value must not be included in the set.
+- `NotMatch` - The field value does not match a regular expression pattern.
-- `NullOrEmpty` - Asserts that the object must not have the specified field or it must be empty.
+- `NullOrEmpty` - The object must not have the specified field or it must be empty.
+- `TypeOf` - The field value must be of the specified type.
 - `StartsWith` - The field value must match at least one prefix.
 - `Version` - The field value must be a semantic version string.